Mymyilmaz/idmanagement.gov/_playbooks/playbook-dw.md

 This playbook is iterative, and agencies are encouraged to collaborate, share best practices, and share lessons learned.
 Consider joining a federal committee and community of practice to learn and engage in digital worker identity management.

-## Appendix A. Digital Worker Impact Evaluation Factors {#appendix-a.-digital-worker-impact-evaluation-factors}
+## Appendix A. Digital Worker Impact Evaluation Factors

 This section provides a detailed breakdown of the information contained in Table 1, the Digital Worker Impact Evaluation Matrix.
 Tables 8 through 13 individually provide criteria details for Factors 1 through 6, respectively.